By: Jeremy Neisser

 2. What is the best way to train for a 5K?

 As a general rule, beginner runners should start with a run/walk training plan.
+Most run/walk plans have walking breaks built in.
 This allows your body to adapt naturally to running and will help you progress to a more advanced training plan.
 Here are a few training plan options.

 3. How do I train for a 5K if I don't run?